LBALab/lba2remake/CONTRIBUTING.md

 ### How to get started?

 [Here](doc/getting_started.md) is a guide to help you setup your local development environment, and this [document](doc/architecture.md) describes the project architecture.

-### Find an issue to work on

-You can find a list of [milestones](https://github.com/agrande/lba2remake/milestones) and a description of what we want to do with them in the [readme](README.md).

-We also have [projects](https://github.com/agrande/lba2remake/projects) describing or current plans (short and mid-term).